 Combine sugar, water, corn syrup salt and cinnamon in a small bowl.
 Stir well till all ingredients are incorporated.
 Set aside.

 Add pecans to a small sauté pan.
-Cook over medium heat for 2-3 minutes or until fragrant and beginning to toast.
+Cook over medium heat, stirring frequently, for 2-3 minutes or until fragrant and beginning to toast.
+S

 Turn out onto prepared foil.
-With the two oiled spoons, spread nuts apart and separate, as desired.
+With the two prepared spoons, spread nuts apart and separate to a single layer.
 (See notes above in post.)
 Cool completely and store in an airtight container.